Main Logo

 👉 Should you sell your home or rent it out?

-If your home is in Fort Walton Beach, Navarre, Niceville, or Crestview, you’re in a unique position.
-These are high-demand military markets, which means you have options—but the right choice depends on your situation.
+If your home is in Fort Walton Beach, Navarre, Niceville, or Crestview, you're in a strong position.
+These are high-demand military markets—but the right decision depends on your situation.

-This guide breaks it down clearly so you can make a confident, strategic decision.
+This guide will help you make a confident, strategic choice.

 One of the biggest advantages of owning in this area is proximity to base.

-• Fort Walton Beach: No matter where your home is, you’re considered close to both Eglin Air Force Base and Hurlburt Field
+• Fort Walton Beach: Close to both Eglin AFB and Hurlburt Field

-• Niceville: Highly desirable for those stationed at Eglin AFB
+• Niceville: Highly desirable for Eglin Air Force Base

 • Crestview: Strong demand from 7th Special Forces Group and Duke Field